 If you find someone sleeping rough, you can report it in one of the following ways:

-- Or even through the StreetLink app, available on both Android and Apple products.
+- the StreetLink app, available on both Android and Apple products

-If you ever see a rough sleeper and want to make a report please make note of any details you can, such as their location, buildings nearby, clothes they are wearing and anything else that could be useful.
+If you ever see a rough sleeper and want to make a report, you should make note of any details you can, such as their location, buildings nearby, clothes they are wearing and anything else that could be useful.